-1. Claimant, a 15-year-old female, resides in her home with her parents and two siblings, including her brother, who is also an IRC client.
-According to her Individual Program Plan (IPP), she is eligible for regional center services based on her diagnosis of autism spectrum disorder.
+1. Claimant, a 10-year-old male, resides in his home with his parents and two siblings, including his sister, who is also an IRC client.
+According to his Individual Program Plan (IPP), he is eligible for regional center services based on his diagnoses of mild intellectual disability, autism spectrum disorder, and epilepsy.

-2. On July 25, 2024, IRC advised claimant in a Notice of Action (NOA) that her request that IRC fund "retroactive reimbursement for an increase in claimant's social recreation reimbursement funds dating back to April 1, 2024," was denied.
+2. On July 25, 2024, IRC advised claimant in a Notice of Action (NOA) that his request that IRC fund "retroactive reimbursement for an increase in claimant's social recreation reimbursement funds dating back to April 1, 2024," was denied.
 IRC set forth the reasons for its denial in the NOA.
 At hearing, the parties agreed that reimbursement from April 1, 2024, to July 1, 2024, was the issue to be decided.